egemberdy1/market-data-challenge/suspicious-market-patterns-challenge.md

 Your task is to:

-1. Analyze the dataset for any suspicious or unusual trading patterns (e.g., wash trading, pump-and-dump behavior, abnormal volume spikes, manipulative price movements, or other anomalies).
+1. Analyze the datasets for any suspicious or unusual trading patterns (e.g., wash trading, pump-and-dump behavior, abnormal volume spikes, manipulative price movements, or other anomalies).
 2. Produce a concise report describing your findings.
 The report should include both:

      - Written analysis explaining the suspicious patterns you identified and why they may indicate manipulation or irregular activity.